massimilianoviola/visual-translator/README.md

 ## 🔑 Notes

-- This demo uses two pre-trained VLM models: **SmolVLM2** and **PaliGemma 2 mix** and **Llama-3.2**.
+- This demo uses two pre-trained VLM models: **SmolVLM2** and **PaliGemma 2 mix**.
+It also uses **Llama-3.2** for translation and sentence generation.
 Make sure you have access to these models from Hugging Face and load an HF access token via cli.
-- Ensure that your ElevenLabs API key is passed as an environment variable to the demo.
+- Ensure that your ElevenLabs API key is passed as an environment variable to the demo or set as the global variable ELEVENLABS_API_KEY.